 Brush Your Teeth

 Make sure to brush your teeth at least twice a day, for two minutes each time you brush.
-Use a safe and effective toothpaste every time you brush and avoid unnecessary ingredients like sodium lauryl sulfate (SLS), which can be damaging to your gums.
+Use a safe and effective toothpaste every time you brush and avoid unnecessary ingredients like sodium lauryl sulfate (SLS), which can damage your gums.
 You may also want to brush after consuming foods or beverages that could damage your enamel and create plaque build-up.
-Items like cakes, cookies, candy, juices, and sodas are major offenders.
+Items like cakes, cookies, candy, juices and sodas are major offenders.

 Floss and Rinse

 In addition to brushing, flossing can help prevent issues in the gums that could lead to serious health problems.
 Flossing is beneficial because floss is able to get into places that your toothbrush cannot go.
-Also, using a mouthwash when brushing can help loosen and wash away unwanted food particles while rinsing the surfaces of your teeth of bacteria.
+Also, using mouthwash when brushing can help loosen and wash away unwanted food particles while also rinsing the bacteria off the surfaces of your teeth.

 Avoid Using Tobacco